Axel13fr/P2_TrafficSignClassifier/writeup_AxelDurbec.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are seven traffic signs that I found on the web, I decided to mix them with some french traffic signs, they are very similar with some light variations on the police used or the width of the colored borders.
+This will be interesting for generalization.

 ![alt text][ts1] ![alt text][ts2] ![alt text][ts3]
 ![alt text][ts4] ![alt text][ts5] ![alt text][ts6] ![alt text][ts7]

-Most of the images might be difficult to classify because they are seen from a different perspective so their surface is less "flat" compared to the training set.
+Many of the images might be difficult to classify as they are seen from a different perspective so their surface is less "flat" compared to the training set.
+Other than that, the police for speed limits is a bit different on the french 50limit sign

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).